POLYWOOD

 These entertaining essentials play many roles, from drink holders to plant stands.
 If you have a cozy corner on your porch where your family loves to read or study, invest in an Adirondack set with a coordinating side table—an ideal spot for lamps, snacks, or drinks.
 For added convenience, place a side table by the front door.
 This offers space to set items down and easily open the door.

 April showers bring May flowers and mud.
 If you don’t have a mudroom, and the front door is your most-used entrance, place a bench or two on your porch where guests can sit and take off their shoes.
-Pick benches in all-weather materials that clean easily with a quick spray from your garden hose.
+Pick all-weather benches in durable materials that clean easily with a quick spray from your garden hose.

 While Adirondacks are the unofficial chair of summer, that doesn’t mean you can’t start enjoying them earlier.
 With reclined backs you can lean into, wide drink-ready armrests, and body-hugging contours, these seats will transform your front porch into your happy place.